alexdenne/battalion/original/rules/index.md

 Attacking Tricks

-        After a blocker is selected, each player, starting with the attacking player takes it in turns to cast a trick, once all players have cast their tricks, resolve them.
+        After a blocker is selected, each player, starting with the attacking player takes it in turns to cast a trick, once all players have cast their tricks, resolve them                  simultaniously.

 Resolving Attacks